JupiterJones/GsDevKit_stones/docs/using.md

 ## Terminology & Usage

 ### Registry
 In the introduction I mentioned that you can teach GsDevKit_stones how you work with GemStone.
-By this I mean letting it know where on disk you keep certain things including:
+By this I mean letting it know where you keep certain things including:
 - where to install versions of GemStone
 - where to install your stones
 - where your projects keep their git repos
-- the set of git repos used by your projects

 So GsDevKit_stones can keep track of this information, it maintains registries.